Auto enrolment compliant in eight simple steps

-Auto enrolment can seem complicated – especially if you’re new to the world of workplace pensions.
-But it doesn’t need to be a challenge.
-We’ve created this simple eight-step guide to help you navigate auto enrolment, explaining what you need to do and when, from setting up the scheme to your staging date and beyond.
+Auto enrolment can seem complicated, especially if you’re new to the world of workplace pensions.
+But it doesn’t have to be a challenge.
+We’ve created this simple eight-step guide to help you navigate auto enrolment, explaining what you need to do and when, from setting up your scheme to duties start dates and beyond.

-On this date, you’ll need to have a workplace pension scheme in place.
+If you’re a new employer, your workplace pension needs to start on the same date as your first employment contract.
+This is known as your ‘duties start date’.
+You’ll need to have your scheme in place on that date.
 You’ll also need to assess your workforce to see who you need to enrol into the scheme.

 Step two: Set up your workplace pension scheme

 When?
-Ideally two months before your staging date
+Ideally, two months before your duties start date.

-If you already use payroll software, think about what you want it to do for you.
+When you choose your payroll software, think about what you want it to do for you.
 To be compliant with auto enrolment legislation, it needs to be able to assess your workforce, calculate contributions, send communications to your employees and keep records.
 Having software with the functionality to complete all of these tasks will save you a lot of time in the long run.

 Must be enrolled if they ask.
 You’re not obliged to contribute to their pension pot, but you can if you would like to.

 |Over £6,240 but no more than £10,000||Non-eligible jobholder |